CALL FOR PROPOSALS

 The experiment description must be uploaded as a pdf file.
-The latter should include any figures and may not be longer than 4 letter-size pages, nor larger than 600 kb in file size.
+The latter should include any figures and may not be longer than 3 letter-size pages including references, nor larger than 1500 kb in file size.

 In the current call for proposals, the following instruments are offered to applicants.

-*These instruments are partially supported by the National Science Foundation through its Center for High Resolution Neutron Scattering (CHRNS) at NIST.
+- Instruments supported by the Center for High Resolution Neutron Scattering

 To apply for beam time, please use the WEB PAGE PROPOSAL FORM.
 This is our required format, since it allows efficient processing of your proposal.

 If you would like more detailed information about the NCNR instruments than is given on these pages, please contact the appropriate instrument scientist.
-For more general information about the NCNR, call W. A. Kamitakahara at (301) 975-6878, or inquire by email to email@example.com, or FAX a message to (301) 921-9847.
+For more general information about the NCNR, call Yamali Hernandez at (301) 975-5295, or inquire by email to firstname.lastname@example.org, or FAX a message to (301) 921-9847.